The Thrive For Good Growing Food Course

 Seeding

 Most seeds are planted just under the surface of the soil, slightly deeper than they are thick.
+Place 1-3 seeds per container, ensuring they are just deep enough to be lightly covered with soil.

-Once you get more experienced, you start to have an idea of which seeds germinate very well, which means only 1 is needed per container, and which ones don’t germinate as easily, in which case 2-3 per container will give you a better chance of having a plant in each container.
+Once you gain more experience, you start to have an idea of which seeds germinate very well, meaning only one is needed per container, and which ones don’t germinate as easily, in which case two to three per container will give you a better chance of having a plant in each container.
+When more than 1 seed germinates in a container, you cut all but 1 of them off with a pair of scissors.

 Light

-I like to keep the lights 2-4″ above the tops of the plants, which means they need to be raised higher every week or two as the plants grow.
+I like to keep the lights 2-4” above the tops of the plants, which means they need to be raised higher every week or two as the plants grow.

 Water